-This fall finds me volunteering in kindergartens, remembering again how challenging and important it is to teach good name writing from the first days of school.
-Our classrooms represent a 4-year developmental span of fine motor and visual perceptual skills: Here are some of the ways wise educators integrate good handwriting practices into diverse classrooms. -NE
+I am remembering again how challenging and important it is to teach good name writing from the first days of school.
+Our students, in classrooms or at home, represent a 4-year developmental span of fine motor and visual perceptual skills: Here are some of the ways wise educators integrate good handwriting practices for diverse learners.

 If handwriting skills are not efficient, it interferes with the whole writing process!

 7 Kindergarten-Friendly Handwriting Tips and Reminders: Share these Best Handwriting/Name Writing Strategies with Families